Skip to main content

 See how Photo Story works

-After the five-wave design review, Apple approved the Nostalgia iPhone app and the listing is now live on the App Store.
-Scan prints with your camera, restore on the go, and sync your library to every device you use.
+The Nostalgia iPhone app is now live on the App Store.
+Scan prints with your camera, restore on the go, and sync your Archive to every device you use.

-• Search “Nostalgia — Photo Restore” in the App Store or open the link below to install.
+• Search “Nostalgia - Family Archive” in the App Store or open the link below to install.

-• Sign in with the same account you use on the web and your library syncs automatically — every restore, album, and Family Vault.
+• Sign in with the same account you use on the web and your Archive stays aligned automatically — every restore, album, and Family Vault.

-• Scan prints directly with your camera using the guided capture and damage-detection flow from the review wave.
+• Scan prints directly with your camera using the guided capture and damage-detection flow.

-• Android is still in closed testing on Google Play while we finish the progression gate — leave your email at /early-access for a Google Play tester invite.
+• Android is rolling out through Google Play testing — leave the Google account email you use on Android at /early-access for a tester invite.

 Open in the App Store

-A multi-week pass across every screen in the product — navigation, editor, library, subscriptions, preferences, help, and vaults — all polished and shipped in the latest App Store build.
+A pass across every screen in the product — navigation, editor, Archive, subscriptions, preferences, help, and vaults — all polished and shipped together.

-• Mobile nav simplified from four tabs to three (Library · Restore · You).
-Completion notifications and Vaults collapsed into Library so the follow-up tab is gone.
+• Mobile nav simplified from four tabs to three (Archive · Restore · You).
+Completion notifications and Vaults moved into Archive so the follow-up tab is gone.

 • Unified Asset Screen replaces the separate photo detail and editor screens.
-Skia canvas on top, a five-tab drawer below (Fix · Enhance · Create · Adjust · Crop) plus an Info panel, with the Photo Health banner always visible.
+Photo on top, a five-tab drawer below (Fix · Enhance · Create · Adjust · Crop) plus an Info panel, with the Photo Health banner always visible.

 • Subscription, preferences, help, and vaults screens all received the same pass: cleaner typography, consistent spacing, clearer state transitions, and identical copy across platforms.